warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 Finally,
 your project finishes the hour and indeed the rest of month by dropping down to 28 GB.

-This pattern means the maximum number of GB above the initial tier allocation was 88 GB during hour 2 of day 3.
+This pattern means the maximum number of GB above the plan allocation was 88 GB during hour 2 of day 3.
 For hour 03:00 of day 3,
-and for the rest of the month, your project was 8 GB above the initial tier allocation.
+and for the rest of the month, your project was 8 GB above the plan allocation.

 Therefore,
 for hour 02:00 of day 3,
-you would be billed an extra $0.0014 x 88 GB x 1 = $0.1232.
+you would be billed an overage of $0.0014 x 88 GB x 1 hour = $0.1232.

-For hour 03:00 of day 3 to the end of the month, you would be billed an extra ($0.0014 * 8 GB * 21 hours * 1 day) + ($0.0014 * 8 GB * 24 hours * 27 days) = $0.2352 + $7.2576 = $7.4928.
+For hour 03:00 of day 3 to the end of the month, you would be billed an overage of ($0.0014 * 8 GB * 21 hours * 1 day) + ($0.0014 * 8 GB * 24 hours * 27 days) = $0.2352 + $7.2576 = $7.4928.

-The total bill for the month would be $0.1232 + $7.4928 = $7.62.
+The total overage bill for the month would be $0.1232 + $7.4928 = $7.62.

 #### Throughput

-Throughput is measured and identified as one of three kinds of events:
+Throughput is identified and measured as one of three kinds of events:

 1. A lookup, which is a read of a specific document, based on its `_id`.
 2. A write, which is a write of an individual document, or a write due to an index build.